PeterPL-JR/Chicken-Farm/README.md

 * So far game doesn't have a target to do, so you may make you target up :)

 ## Follow me
-If you've played this game and like it, follow me here and like a project.
+If you've played this game and like it, follow me here and like a project. <br />
-When you know polish you can also visite my Youtube channel: https://www.youtube.com/channel/UCq_-DkHem2u8RXZGuRxLgMA/videos
+When you know polish you can also visite my Youtube channel: <br />
+https://www.youtube.com/channel/UCq_-DkHem2u8RXZGuRxLgMA/videos